sendgrid/docs/content/docs/ui/account-and-settings/how-to-set-up-reverse-dns.md

  ### 	Verifying

-Once you add the A Records to your DNS host, return to the IP detail page, or locate the IP on the [Reverse DNS listing page](https://app.sendgrid.com/settings/sender_auth/reverse_dns).
-Once you have located the correct IP, click **Verify**.
+Once you add the A Records to your DNS host, return to the IP address detail page, or locate the IP on the [Reverse DNS listing page](https://app.sendgrid.com/settings/sender_auth/reverse_dns).
+Once you have located the correct IP address, click **Verify**.

 <call-out>